cfengine/documentation/getting-started/known-issues.markdown

 TODO: move down when no longer a pre-release -->

+CFEngine defects are managed in our [bug tracker][bug tracker].
+Please report bugs or unexpected behavior there, following the documented guideline for new bug reports.

+The items below highlight issues that require additional awareness when starting with CFEngine or when upgrading from a previous version.

 ### Comma in promiser/promisee declaration generates Syntax Error

 The policy file parser is stricter in CFEngine 3.5.0 .
 The parser is now fully